 Living in Cornwall, means it is not always possible to attend some of the food events I would ideally like to.
 A celebration of twenty years of Fairtrade held in London a couple of months ago was one such.
 The diversity of products now out there carrying the Fairtrade label is really quite amazing.
 I remember when there was only tea, coffee and chocolate and they were hard to find.
 As I was unable to make the celebration, I was kindly sent a few of the products that were being showcased on the day.
 One of these was a bar of Divine chocolate.

 Divine Milk Chocolate (38%) with Spiced Toffee Apple – I was very excited by this new bar on the block, not a flavour combination I’d come across in chocolate before.
 With the apple season fast approaching I wanted to keep this for a suitable appley occasion.
-You’ll find out what I made with it in a future post.
+Turned out this was Bonfire Night and I made these rather wonderful spiced toffee apple bonfire cakes.
 But meanwhile, I had to try a little of it.
 A mixture of apple pie and toffee apples, this was as good as I was hoping it might be.
 Pieces of crunchy toffee and chewy cinnamon flavoured apple punctuates Divine’s signature high cocoa content milk chocolate.
 One piece lasts a satisfyingly long time and leaves fruity spicy notes in the mouth which are just perfect for autumn.

 Divine has always decorated its outer wrappers with traditional West African symbols called Adinkras, each of which has it’s own special meaning.
 This was the first Divine bar I’ve seen where the Adinkras are imprinted on the chocolate itself.